ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

 The MDK-Middleware examples are implemented as [CMSIS-Toolbox Reference Applications](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md) that use [CMSIS-Driver](https://arm-software.github.io/CMSIS_6/latest/Driver/index.html) interfaces.
 These Reference Applications are hardware agnostic and need to be extended with a compatible [board layer](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#board-layer) to run on a specific hardware target.

-Several CMSIS Board Support Packs (BSP) available in [github.com/Open-CMSIS-Pack](https://github.com/Open-CMSIS-Pack) contain  board layers that support the MDK-Middleware components.
+Several [Board Support Packs (BSP)](https://www.keil.arm.com/packs/) contain board layers that support the MDK-Middleware components.
+Refer to the *Overview* page of the pack to check the *Provided connection API Interface* of the layers.
 When such a board layer is not available, it is possible to [create a compatible board layer](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#structure).

 ## Available examples